An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Results and Discussion

 A final remark concerns the role of the external magnetic field.
 In the present simulator, an explicit magnetic-field dependence does not need to be introduced, as the expected linear behavior emerges naturally from the underlying assumptions.
-This can be understood by considering two limiting regimes: the high-field, low-temperature limit and the low-field, high-temperature limit.
+This can be understood by considering two limiting regimes: the high-field, low-temperature (HFLT) limit and the low-field, high-temperature (LFHT) limit, or, more properly, near-saturation magnetization limit and near-linear magnetic response limit.

-In the high-field limit, the Zeeman energy dominates over thermal fluctuations, and the electronic spins become fully aligned with the external magnetic field.
-This situation effectively corresponds to the conditions realized in many CISS experiments, where spin-polarized currents are typically generated using ferromagnetic or otherwise spin-selective electrodes rather than by applying a strong external magnetic field.
+In the HFLT limit, the Zeeman energy dominates over thermal fluctuations, and the electronic spins become fully aligned with the external magnetic field.
+This results in a near-saturation magnetization.
+Although CISS experiments are typically conducted at room temperature, this effectively corresponds to the conditions realized in many CISS experiments, where highly spin-polarized currents are typically generated using ferromagnetic or otherwise spin-selective electrodes rather than by applying an explicit external magnetic field or by lowering the temperature.

-By contrast, eMChA experiments are commonly performed in the low-field regime, where the Zeeman energy remains much smaller than the thermal energy.
+By contrast, eMChA experiments are commonly performed in the LFHT regime, where the Zeeman energy remains much smaller than the thermal energy and the magnetic response is linear.
 In this limit, the net spin polarization is weak and varies linearly with the applied magnetic field.
 When transport occurs through a chiral conductor that exhibits different resistances for opposite spin orientations, the contributions from the two spin channels largely cancel for weakly polarized currents.
 The residual signal is therefore proportional to the small spin imbalance.

 Since this spin excess itself scales linearly with the magnetic field in the low-field regime, the resulting electric magnetochiral anisotropy signal also exhibits a linear dependence on $B$.
 This argument explains why an explicit magnetic-field term is not required in the simulation to recover the experimentally observed magnetic-field scaling of the eMChA effect.
+As we will see in the next section, we recover the magnetic field dependence simply by calculating the global current as a weighted average of the $\alpha$ and $\beta$ currents for a given magnetic field (i.e. Zeeman energy) and temperature.